Bath Bench for Clawfoot Tub: The Best Options

 “Is there a tub bench that fits a clawfoot bathtub?” -Yes!

 Have you been struggling to find a bath bench to make it easier for you to get in and out of a clawfoot bathtub?
 If so, you have probably already come to the conclusion that there are very few, if any, bath seats available for clawfoot tubs.
-While it is true the choices are extremely limited, the good news is – a few good options do exist.
+While it is true the choices are extremely limited, a handful of options do exist.

 We have researched and identified the best bath seat options for clawfoot bathtubs and summarized these below.